Rancidgift57/NMusic-Music-Player/README.markdown

 The keep-alive mechanism uses GitHub Actions to run a Python script on a regular schedule.
  - Scheduled Trigger: A GitHub Actions workflow, defined in .github/workflows/pinger.yml, is scheduled to run automatically every 5 minutes.
  - Python Script Execution: When the workflow runs, it executes the api_pinger_py.py script.
- - Continuous Pinging: This script runs in a loop for about 4.5 minutes, sending an HTTP GET request to the API endpoint (https://nmusic.onrender.com/) every 50 seconds.
+ - Continuous Pinging: This script runs in a loop for about 4.5 minutes, sending an HTTP GET request to the API endpoint (Your Deployed API URL) every 50 seconds.
 This ensures that the Render service receives traffic consistently, preventing it from spinning down.

 **Monitoring the Pinger**